 At this point, it should be no surprise that we had to go forward with Beau getting a PU Surgery.
-This decision, at first, was a difficult decision to make.
+This decision, at first, was a difficult decision to make, but after reassurance from our vets, we ultimately chose to move forward with the surgery.
 We had battled previous urinary tract infections (UTIs), switching to all different types of food, and even tried reducing his stress by building him safe spaces.

 PU surgeries, while life-saving, may not always be recommended to pet owners.
-We actually didn’t know they existed even though we had been to the vet 4 times within the 2 days.
+We didn’t know they existed even though we had been to the vet four times within two days.
 It wasn’t even a topic they brought up.
-On the 3rd visit, my partner and I did research on the car ride to see if there was another alternative to putting a catheter in Beau since that wasn’t working, and we discovered the surgery.
+On the 3rd visit, my partner and I researched during the car ride to see if there was another alternative to putting a catheter in Beau since that wasn’t working, and we discovered the surgery.
 When we brought it up to the vet, they kept saying, “Oh, we don’t need to do that, it’s also super expensive, let’s keep trying this…” while the results hadn’t been positive and Beau wasn’t getting any better.

 The next morning we took Beau to our regular vet who had the opposite reaction stating, “The PU Surgery is quite frankly the only option you have in situations like these.”
 After taking a quick look at Beau’s urethra, they discovered that it was quite narrow (more narrow than the average cat), which was why there were no signs of recovery.
-They stating that the swelling from the catheter made it even worse and that without the surgery there was a high chance his bladder would rupture and that we should seriously think about having the surgery in the next few days and leave him with them to monitor and drain his bladder in the meantime.
+They stated that the swelling from the catheter made it even worse and that without the surgery, there was a high chance his bladder would rupture.
+Due to the risk, we had to decide whether or not to have the surgery within a few days.
+In the meantime, we would leave him with them to monitor and drain his bladder.

 What kind of cats generally need this surgery?